brimdata/zed/docs/tutorials/join.md

 Here we'll load our input data to pools in a temporary Zed lake, then execute our inner join using `zed query`.

-Notice that because we happened to use `-orderby` to sort our pools by the same keys that we reference in our `join`, we did not need to use any explicit upstream `sort`.

 The Zed script `inner-join-pools.zed`: